zoocityboy/zoocityboy/README.md

 - 🔭 I’m currently working on ...
 SuperCupo, Yettel & platform apps as well as on private Flutter/Dart projects
 - 👯 I’m looking to collaborate on ...
-Supabase & Flutter projects
+Supabase, Flagsmith & other OSS Flutter projects
 - 🧘🏻‍♂️ I'm focusing on ...
 Developer experience on huge Flutter projects (author of VSCode extensions, dart cli apps).

 - ⚡ Fun fact: My little son knows, what a pipeline is!